Why you need to track product prices on Amazon?

 There are several Amazon price trackers available on the market that allow you to get an insight into the Amazon product prices, track Amazon product price history etc. However many of them have lots of limitations, are expensive, or require quite some time to learn them.

 In this article we have introduced you to ImportFromWeb which we believe is the best Amazon price tracking tool out there.
-It’s simple to set and use, fast and reliable and above all free for 50 requests per month!
+It’s simple to set and use, fast and reliable and above all free for your first 1500 requests!